 7 Things That Won't Increase Your Home Value

-1. Extensive Professional Landscaping
+Extensive Professional Landscaping

-3. New Roof, Gutters, Sprinklers or HVAC
+New Roof or HVAC

-Ditto regarding a new roof.
-The life expectancy of average composition types of roofs is about 30 years.
-Again, replacing a roof that is past its life expectancy is considered a maintenance issue.
+There are certainly buyers in the marketplace who appreciate a home that features a brand-new furnace or HVAC system, but they won't pay extra for it.
+Ditto regarding a new roof: Replacing a roof past its average life expectancy of 30 years is considered a maintenance issue.
 It's like expecting to get paid more because you swept off the front steps.

-4. Swimming Pool and/or Personal Spa
+Swimming Pool and/or Personal Spa

-The TV commercials for water-related improvements make it seem like non-stop frolicking among kids in the pool (zero focus on drownings) or late-evening soirées in the spa sipping adult beverages, but the cost and expense of installing a pool or spa never finds its way back into your pocket.
-If you want to put in a pool or spa, do it because you will enjoy it.
-Realize that at resale time, a buyer might insist that you tear out the spa and, further, some buyers will not buy a home with a swimming pool.
+The TV commercials for water-related improvements depict non-stop frolicking among kids in the pool (zero focus on drownings) or late-evening soirées in the hot tub sipping adult beverages.
+Sadly, though, the cost and expense of aquatic amenities never find its way back into your pocket.
+Many people will not buy a home with a swimming pool – they don't want to deal with the upkeep or safety issues.
+In fact, as part of negotiations, a buyer might insist that you tear out the pool or whirlpool.
+If you want to install these things, do it because you will enjoy them.

-5. Making Dated Improvements
+Making Dated Decor Changes

-6. Painting Your House
+Painting Your House

-Unfortunately, the Kool-Aid the sales people at the solar panel company tell you that solar panels will improve the value of your home and add to your bottom-line profit, but that's just not true.
-You get zero improved value for solar panel installation.
-On top of this, if you have financed the solar panels, you probably can't sell the home without paying the balance at closing, something else that most likely was not disclosed.
+Sure, the salespeople at the solar panel company tell you that installing them will enhance your home's value, but that's just not true.
+It may be an admirable thing for the environment, but solar panels do nothing for the residence's selling price.
+On top of this, if you have financed the solar panels, you probably can't sell the home without paying off the balance at closing, something that often is not disclosed.